Auction your modern enthusiast car — anything cool and exciting from the 1980s to the 2020s.

-Transportation costs are always the buyer’s responsibility, so we recommend gathering personal travel and/or shipping cost estimates prior to placing your bid.
-Some common strategies for collecting a vehicle include:
+Transportation costs are always the buyer’s responsibility, so we recommend gathering personal travel and/or shipping cost estimates before bidding.

-As you review these options, please be sure to verify that a general timeline would work for the seller prior to bidding.
+Please be sure to verify that a general timeline would work for the seller before bidding.
 Some sellers may be happy to store the car briefly to allow you time to pick it up, and may also be willing to bring the car to a nearby location for it to be loaded onto a shipping truck.
 Note that title transfers, paying off loans, etc. may take a little bit of time.
 When in doubt, contact the seller and make sure the timing works for them!

 We recommend wire transfers or cashier’s checks for payment, but there are many possible options.
 We do recommend discussing the potential timeline with the seller as early as possible to ensure that you’re both comfortable with the timing and steps.